-Robert Downey Jr. Hypes Up Fans Over ‘Sherlock Holmes 3’
+Robert Downey, Jr. Hypes Up Fans Over ‘Sherlock Holmes 3’

-Sherlock Holmes 3 wasn’t mentioned at all during San Diego Comic-Con this weekend, but that didn’t stop star Robert Downey Jr. from hyping his fans up online about the upcoming project.
-Downey shared a photo to his Instagram page yesterday of himself alongside Jude Law who has portrayed Watson in the last two Sir Arthur Conan Doyle inspired flicks.
+Sherlock Holmes 3 wasn’t mentioned at all during San Diego Comic-Con this weekend, but that didn’t stop star Robert Downey, Jr. from hyping his fans up online about the upcoming project.
+Downey shared a photo to his Instagram page yesterday of himself alongside Jude Law, who portrayed Watson in the last two Sir Arthur Conan Doyle-inspired flicks.

 “By any chance, have you missed us?”
-Downey captioned the new post which he complimented with a slew of Sherlock Holmes inspired hashtags.
+Downey captioned the new post, which he complimented with a slew of Sherlock Holmes inspired hashtags.

 The photo of Downey and Law was from the first film which debuted back in 2009.
-It’s sequel, A Game of Shadows, followed two years later but it has now been almost seven years that fans have been without a Sherlock Holmes sequel.
+It’s sequel, A Game of Shadows, followed two years later, but it has now been almost seven years that fans have been without a Sherlock Holmes sequel.

-Back in May, Entertainment Weekly confirmed that a third installment was definitely happening in the Guy Ritchie franchise, and let fans know they could look forward to a Christmas 2020 release date.
-With a release date just under a year and a half away, that would mean filming for the movie would start sometime in the next few months.
+In May, Entertainment Weekly confirmed that a third installment was definitely happening in the Guy Ritchie franchise, and let fans know they could look forward to a Christmas, 2020, release date.
+With a release date just under a year-and-a-half away, that would mean filming for the movie would start sometime in the next few months.
 There has been no word on production moving forward just yet, but fans are speculating Downey’s new post means it’ll be happening sooner rather than later.

 “YES!!!!!
 Don’t tease us like this!
 Is 3 in the works?!!” one fan asked under the new Instagram post.